habashynn/emails-to-pushbullet/README.md

 emails-to-pushbullet
 ====================

 Receive PushBullet notifications from e-mails sent to a mailbox.
 This script requires that PHP is able to execute imap_ functions to read your mailbox.
+Original made to receive PushBullet messages from TransIP server monitoring notifications (see bottom).

 Thanks to